Twigology -Working with Naturals

 Working with Moss

 Real moss is a wonderful thing.
 You just can’t beat that green-lush-carpet-magic that only moss can deliver and we are constantly trying to replicate it.
 The truth is, it’s hard to make moss grow where it doesn’t want to.
-Most moss needs to be watered through its leaves, not its roots, which makes it a great candidate for terrariums but not-so-much for miniature gardens.
+Most moss needs to be watered through its leaves, not its roots, which makes it a great candidate for terrariums but not-so-much for miniature gardens – unless you live in a rain forest.
 We have some work-arounds though – and some warnings.

 Fairy Garden Moss